heimrichhannot/contao-exporter-bundle/UPGRADE.md

 ### Database
 First you must call the contao database upgrade tool due changed database fields

-Afterward you should call the migration command `huh:exporter:migration`, it updates the exporterClass fields, changes the formhybrid type and gives the option to change file type from xls to xlsx.
+Afterward you should call the migration command `huh:exporter:migration`, it updates the exporterClass fields, changes the formhybrid type.

 ### Export types